CyprianBohojlo/Reinforcement-Learning-Laser-Hockey-/README.md

 The key components of the SAC implementation in this project include:

 - **Environment Wrapper (`environment.py`)**
-  A wrapper around the `hockey-env` environment that manages state observations, action constraints, and reward shaping.
+  A wrapper around the `hockey-env` environment that manages state observations, actions, and reward shaping.

 - **Neural Networks (`networks.py`)**
-  - **Actor Network**: Learns a policy to output actions based on states.
+  - **Actor Network**: Learns a policy to output actions based on states and policy.
   - **Critic Networks**: Two critics are used to estimate Q-values and mitigate overestimation bias.
   - **Value Network**: Estimates the expected return from a given state.